An Extremal Reconstruction Principle under Covariance Domination: Envelope extremal principle

 and since $ \lVert T \rVert \le \left\lVert T\right\rVert_{\mathcal{HS}(\H^*,\mathbb{H}_o)} $ this ensures that $R_A(T)$ is finite and well-defined.

-We now introduce the central notion of stability set of sources.
-For a given source $A$ and a class of admissible sources $\mathcal{A}$, the stability set consists of all sources whose covariance structure is dominated, in the Loewner sense, by $A$.
+We now introduce the central covariance envelope associated with a reference source.
+For a given source $A$ and a class of admissible sources $\mathcal{A}$, the covariance envelope consists of all sources whose covariance structure is dominated, in the Loewner sense, by $A$.

 \begin{defin} Let $A\in\mathcal{V}$ be a source and $\mathcal{A}\subseteq\mathcal{V}$ a set of sources.
 Define